Davies Alpine House

 According to Alpine House Keeper Richard Wilford, the plants used to look straggly from the reduced light after a two-week stint on display in the old Alpine House.
 Now, they thrive in the more favourable conditions and return to the Alpine Nursery looking as healthy as when they left.

 Throughout the year, the Davies Alpine House displays a wide range of campanulas, dianthus, small ferns, helichrysum, small lavenders, primulas, saxifrage, thymes, tulips and verbascums along with lesser-known species.

 One of the glasshouse’s rarest occupants is the Chilean blue crocus, Tecophilaea cyanocrocus.
-It has scented cobalt blue flowers with a white centre.
-Described in 1862, it was only known to grow in the range of hills surrounding Santiago, at about 3,000m.
-The plant was regarded as extinct in the wild from the 1950s onwards – due to unsustainable collecting by bulb dealers, overgrazing by cattle and localised habitat change – but was rediscovered in 2001 on private land south of Santiago.
+It has scented, cobalt-blue flowers with white centres.
+Described in 1862, it was only known to grow in the range of hills surrounding Santiago, Chile, at about 3,000m.
+The plant was regarded as extinct in the wild from the 1950s onwards — due to unsustainable collecting by bulb dealers, overgrazing by cattle, and localised habitat change — but was rediscovered in 2001 on private land south of Santiago.